I was ten years old, and I was staying at my maternal grandmother’s house. My parents had separated the year before, and my father was coming to town.

 This is a very subtle example, but I think it reveals the problem better than writing about sexual assault or mistakes made by partying teens.
 Obviously you get to say who touches you and how, right?
 Yet, that’s not most kids’ experiences.

 Adults overrun children’s boundaries all the time.
 Nine times out of ten it’s unnecessary and only leads to loss of trust.
 Kids are told to hug or kiss someone, and if they don’t want to, the adults get embarrassed and angry like my grandmother did.
-A child younger or less stubborn than I was learns that they should ignore their own discomfort and please others.
+A child younger or less stubborn than I was learns to override their own discomfort and please others.
 They learn to ignore their boundaries.